As a concept, automation is one of the most important ideas out there.

 Salesforce is one of the best-in-class options out there.
 Offering you everything from lead management, sales forecasting, and pipeline tracking, Salesforce has everything you need to make faster, smarter sales.

 When you’re looking to maximize your sales results, the ability to see your lead's activity, history and details from click to close is essential.
 When it comes to that, Salesforce is a definite must-have.
+If you heavily rely on Gmail and other Google apps for your daily work, consider implementing Google CRM to streamline your sales processes directly within your inbox.

 4. Zapier for third-party tech integration